 This command will create a new folder with the project name to nest your functions.

-After that, you may be prompted to choose the runtime for your Azure Functions project.
-Since we are using .NET with an isolated process, we will choose dotnet (isolated process).
+After that, you may get a prompt message to choose the runtime for your Azure Functions project.
+Since we are using .NET with an isolated process, we will select dotnet (isolated process).

 After scaffolding, you should see something like this in your desired folder: